spotlightpa/poor-richard/content/contact.md

 ## Become a partner

 Spotlight PA was created to provide news organizations across Pennsylvania quality, in-depth investigative reporting on the state government and issues of statewide importance.
 We're eager to expand our network of distribution partners and provide all of our work **free of charge** to other newsrooms.
-To become a distribution partner, please contact Skyler Cruz at [skyler@spotlightpa.org](mailto:skyler@spotlightpa.org).
+To become a distribution partner, please contact Stephen Kearse at [skearse@spotlightpa.org](mailto:skearse@spotlightpa.org).